SRombauts/UEGitPlugin/README.md

 <img src="https://cdn2.unrealengine.com/blog/DiffTool-1009x542-719850393.png" width="720">

 ### Supported features
-- initialize a new Git local repository ('git init') to manage your UE4 Game Project.
+- initialize a new Git local repository ('git init') to manage your UE4 Game Project
-- create an appropriate .gitignore file as part as initialization
+  - can also create an appropriate .gitignore file as part of initialization
+  - can also create a .gitattributes file to enable Git LFS (Large File System) as part of initialization
-- can also make the initial commit
+  - can also make the initial commit, with custom multi-line message
 - display status icons to show modified/added/deleted/untracked files
 - show history of a file
 - visual diff of a blueprint against depot or between previous versions of a file